Here we look at the essential legal compliance training that employers should put into place, depending on the nature of their business.

 As soon as you take on staff, you must ensure that your company and its managers adhere to relevant employment legislation, in addition to whatever regulatory guidelines are relevant for your industry.
 You don’t necessarily need to engage the services of an employment solicitor, but adequate training in how to treat and manage your staff can prevent you needing one for more costly court proceeding down the line if things were to go wrong.

-Equality and diversity training can be hugely beneficial to ensure that candidates and employees are treated in an unbiased and fair manner.
+Equality and diversity training courses can be hugely beneficial to help ensure that candidates and employees are treated in an unbiased and fair manner.
 This starts at the recruitment advertising stage, and carries through to filtering and interviewing candidates, agreeing terms of employment, managing their workloads and working conditions, and supporting their opportunities for career progression.

 Even details such as the way time off work for illness or personal issues can be an employment legislation minefield and even unconscious biases or long-standing, but outdated company procedures could land an employer in trouble.